 We can see that revenues have pretty much stayed flat for the six years we can see here.
 As a result, operating margins have slipped.
-We can imagine that there may be several reasons behind this, from increased competition (resulting in lower referral fees), to legislation making the more frivolous claims of injury (ie. whiplash) more difficult.
-However, the projected profits beyond this show a large leap: perhaps being tied into the launch of the wholly-owned law firm.
-This type of vertical integration may prove to be very powerful, as the Group then profits from the entirety of a claim, instead of part of it.
+We can imagine that there may be several reasons behind this.
+Some are increased competition (resulting in lower referral fees), or legislation making the more frivolous claims of injury (ie. whiplash) more difficult.
+However, the projected profits beyond this show a large leap.
+This is perhaps being tied into the launch of the wholly-owned law firm.
+This type of vertical integration may prove to be very powerful.
+The Group can then profits from the entirety of a claim, instead of part of it.

 With these figures we may presume that the business is in rude financial health, but this is not the case.
-Since IPO the business has paid out all its profits as dividends:
+Since IPO the business has paid out all its free cash flow as dividends:

 Real cash generation has also lagged way behind the profits: